hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 To be honest (I have been an IT consultant in Germany, Switzerland, Denmark, Poland) most of the modern IT teams were 100% mac-based.
 The speed of M1 is incredible.
 9hours on a battery, no fans, speed which you can compare with i7/i9.
 For the IT managers, it is a safe choice...one standard, one system.
 So you can develop on mac and then use Dockers to host the software wherever you want.
 Personally, I hate it...but I can see the Apple impact.
 They have designed and created a perfect tool for developers.

 [10:03:59](#L4Hx_-WVUJ7wrIQK9ZtucE1SAfcFCv2uTFUcI4mtugE) <pekr (Petr Krenzelok) (@pekr-556ae86715522ed4b3e131b2:gitter.im)>:
 I don' find anything lacking with the Win 10 or 11.
-IT guys using Macs are mostly about being a hipster, rebel, different to the mainstream, whatever Ì†ΩÌπÇ
+IT guys using Macs are mostly about being a hipster, rebel, different to the mainstream, whatever üôÇ

 [10:11:39](#p0bHe3sbWgH6yFJTs00uh83Nvf9fB5ExwVK09aBXkFo) <hiiamboris (NOT THIS ONE)>:
 In some regions Mac *is* mainstream.

 [10:31:46](#fDOkDSmzxzv0KK3awOPFaL74fyOe_DPRyKrtmlJNMsA) <m_a_j_ch_rz_a_k_twitter (Micha≈Ç Majchrzak)>:
 @pekr  yes, maybe 10 years ago.
 Most of the western world is using Macs.
 I see Linux/Win as the tools of the old generation.
 But now is the question...how we would like to shape Red?
 Be modern, on the edge, or be part of the "older" world.
 If the second one then I would die sooner than it would be finished.
-To be honest, as someone involved in the "crypto" thing (for the last 4) years I don't know anyone with Windows Ì†ΩÌ∏É But maybe this is my bias.
+To be honest, as someone involved in the "crypto" thing (for the last 4) years I don't know anyone with Windows üòÉ But maybe this is my bias.

 [10:36:03](#R8frKbcrycvM4yXH32kPuOyeAhujOHJ9269HJJyz2Cc) <m_a_j_ch_rz_a_k_twitter (Micha≈Ç Majchrzak)>:
 We should also define the mainstream.
 My mom is using Windows...but she is not our persona.
 She would never use Red.
 In my opinion, Mac is mainstream in the IT world.